 Before they began making world class wine.
-Before they hired a vineyard manager from Bordeaux who insists on manually watering grapes so more moisture goes to the fruit, less to the foliage.
+Before they hired a vineyard manager who insists on manually watering grapes so more moisture goes to the fruit, less to the foliage.
 Before their “small batch” ethos helped their first Cabernet Sauvignon earn a top Wine Advocate rating.

 Before all of that, the Aquilini family had a history of success at everything they put their hands to.
 What finally led them to wine?
 It’s a story of destiny meets opportunity.